 - 5.1.
 County Councilors identified that the lack of broadband infrastructure disadvantages large parts of Norfolk both economically and socially.
-This is identified in the Council's Economic Growth Strategy as key infrastructure to support economic development. - 5.2.
+This is identified in the Council's Economic Growth Strategy as key infrastructure to support economic development.
+It is now also identified as a Norfolk "Vital Sign". - 5.2.
 Better Broadband for Norfolk contracts are managed within nationally agreed contract management and assurance processes.